realworldocaml/book/en/inside-the-runtime.md

 When there isn't enough memory available to satisfy an allocation request from the existing heap blocks, the runtime system invokes the *garbage collector* (or GC).
-An OCaml program can't explicitly free a heap block when it is done with it.
-Instead, the GC regularly determines which heap blocks are *live* and which heap blocks are *dead*, i.e. no longer in use.
-Dead blocks are collected and their memory made available for re-use by the application.
+An OCaml program can't explicitly free a value when it is done with it.
+Instead, the GC regularly determines which values are *live* and which values are *dead*, i.e. no longer in use.
+Dead values are collected and their memory made available for re-use by the application.

-The garbage collector doesn't keep constant track of blocks as they are allocated and used.
-It regularly scans blocks by starting from a set of *root* values that the application always has access to (such as the stack).
+The garbage collector doesn't keep constant track of values as they are allocated and used.
+It regularly scans them by starting from a set of *root* values that the application always has access to (such as the stack).
 The GC maintains a directed graph in which heap blocks are nodes, and there is an edge from heap block `b1` to heap block `b2` if some field of `b1` points to `b2`.

 All blocks reachable from the roots by following edges in the graph must be retained, and unreachable blocks can be reused by the application.
 This